Dan-Lucian/fullstackopen-2021-exercises/part2/phonebook/README.md

 # Note

- - this exercise was modified to work with the backend built in the part3.
+ - This branch is for the part2.